Era-Dorta/gosu-android/README.md

 Installation
 -----------

 Install [ruboto](https://github.com/ruboto/ruboto/) and create a project.

 ### Recomended

+With this installation method you will have a clean enviroment (bundler) to make your gosu games.

 * Create a file named `Gemfile.apk` in your ruboto project and add the lines: